green-leafed trees near mountain at daytime

 Margot Schultz, LPC has been working in clinical practice since 2010, providing mental health counseling.
 Her training and direct experience has included therapeutic modalities such as Emotional Freedom technique, Mindfulness-based stress reduction, Polyvagal theory, trauma work such as EMDR and Brainspotting, Gottman method for couples, pastoral care in hospitals, end-of-life care in hospice, and of course, Cognitive Behavioral Therapy.

-Over the course of many years, her treatment focus has been gravitating toward helping people navigating Life Transitions (at any age) especially those which impact self-esteem.
+Over the course of many years, her treatment focus has been gravitating toward helping people navigate Life Transitions (at any age) especially those which impact self-esteem.

 Meet Margot